utmstack/UTMStack/README.md

 ### Using Terminal User Interface

-- Download the installer from https://github.com/UTMStack/installer/releases/download/v7.0.0-alpha/installer
+- Find a compatible installer release for your OS in https://github.com/UTMStack/installer/releases then download it

-- Set execution permissions with `chmod +x installer`
+#### On Linux
-- Run the intaller with ./installer
+- Set execution permissions with `#chmod +x installer`
-- Select your installation option [Master|Probe|Uninstall]
+- Execute it with `#./installer`